dawalishi0821/Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-i5-12490F/README.md

 ### 1.CPU

-The CPU works normally on Catalina+ and has been counterfeited for 10 generations.If High Sierra is installed,please counterfeit for 8 generations(Not tested for normal operation,See [Official Tutorial](https://dortania.github.io/OpenCore-Install-Guide/) for parameters of counterfeiting
+The CPU works normally on High Sierra+ and has been counterfeited for 8 generations.

 [CPU Turbo Boost](https://github.com/acidanthera/CPUFriend)has been customized and [Geekbench5](https://www.geekbench.com)runs normally，If the CPU model is different,[please customize it again](https://www.bilibili.com/video/BV143411F7aJ/?share_source=copy_web&vd_source=89eb3ac3d3a5704fbe370f14fbc338ef)